The guidance on this page is aimed at all users of e-

 Advice for the safe use of mobile phones:

-- Be careful to whom you give your mobile phone number and never post it on websites.
+- Be careful who you give your mobile phone number to and never post it on websites.

 - Never return a call or text message to a number you do not know.

 - Never reply to texts saying you have won prizes.
 These are usually based around premium rate numbers and may cost you a small fortune.

 - If you are using text chat, make sure your username does not give away your real name.

 - If you receive abusive text messages, keep them.
 You do not have to read them.
 When the time comes to take action, these messages can be used as evidence.